 - Risk assessments and care plans were person centred and provided guidance to staff on how best to support people. - People were supported to live as independently as possible.
-Risk assessments helped to mitigate the risks to people by identifying how best to provide support. - Risks associated with people's personal care, eating and drinking, mobility, pressure care and continence needs were clear and up to date to ensure people had the care they needed to stay safe. - Environmental risks had been explored and recorded to enable people to be safe at home and staff to provide the required care and support. - The registered manager had a plan in place to monitor people's care, staff wellbeing and the service as a whole to ensure it was managed well for the safely of everyone using it. - People told us staff arrived on time and they had not missed a call.
-They knew who would be visiting them and if there were any changes, they were informed.
-A family member said, "I now get a rota which helps.
-It's important we know who's coming and what time."
+Risk assessments helped to mitigate the risks to people by identifying how best to provide support. - Risks associated with people's personal care, eating and drinking, mobility, pressure care and continence needs were clear and up to date to ensure people had the care they needed to stay safe. - Environmental risks had been explored and recorded to enable people to be safe at home and staff to provide the required care and support. - The registered manager had a plan in place to monitor people's care, staff wellbeing and the service as a whole to ensure it was managed well for the safety of everyone using it. - Staff arrived on time and they had not missed a call.
+People knew who would be visiting them and if there were any changes, they were informed.
+Staff told us the rotas were well organised and they were able to manage their calls in a timely way.